 Separate reserve assessments are applied for MT PASA and ST PASA processes.
-MT PASA identifies LRC while ST PASA identifies LOR9 conditions based on determined capacity reserve levels.
+MT PASA identifies LRC (as does the ESOO) while ST PASA identifies LOR11 conditions based on determined capacity reserve levels.

-AEMO's response to an LRC or LOR, depends on the extent of the projected supply shortfall, and the timeframe in which it is projected to arise.
+AEMO's response to an LRC or LOR depends on the extent of the projected supply shortfall, and the timeframe in which it is projected to arise.
 AEMO's potential responses include:

-- Notifications to the market via reports, data, or market notices. (a) - (b) Intervening in the market via directions10 under NER clause 4.8.9. - Intervening in the market by dispatching11 contracted reserve.12 (c)
+- (a) Notifications to the market via reports, data, or market notices. - (b) Intervening in the market via directions12 under NER clause 4.8.9.